codeforamerica/uswds/README.md

 {% render 'figure.md', name: 'accordion', nice: 'Bordered', context: context, caption: 'Bordered' %}
 ```

-On the backend, the context is passed to both the Accordion component's Thymeleaf fragment and Embedded Ruby partial templates (in the [packages/cfa-accordion](packages/cfa-accordion) directory).
+On the backend, the context is passed to both the Accordion component's Thymeleaf fragment and Embedded Ruby partial templates (in the [packages/cfa-accordion/](packages/cfa-accordion) directory).
 It will then render unescaped and escaped HTML and inline it into the static HTML output.
 In the production build, only the Thymeleaf fragment is displayed.

 Built-in Liquid template methods are used to enhance the functionality of Markdown.
 These are denoted inside the `{% ... %}` brackets.
 There are also several [custom shortcodes](#custom-shortcodes) added to the 11ty configuration for this site to assist various parts of the documentation display for the theme.

+##### Config.js

+Several packages used by the documentation site are customized in the [config.js](config.js) file.

 #### Modifying or adding a USWDS theme setting

-While the [src/scss](src/scss) directory contains the entry points for Sass, the the main **theme-level settings** for the USWDS are set in [packages/cfa-uswds-theme/_index.scss](packages/cfa-uswds-theme/_index.scss).
+While the [src/scss/](src/scss) directory contains the entry points for Sass, the the main **theme-level settings** for the USWDS are set in [packages/cfa-uswds-theme/_index.scss](packages/cfa-uswds-theme/_index.scss).
 These settings are actively extended by the USWDS core in the [packages/cfa-uswds/_index.scss](packages/cfa-uswds/_index.scss).
 For example, the setting for the theme focus color in `cfa-uswds-theme`:

 ```scss
 $cfa-focus-color: 'gold-30v' !default;